-This section of the website provides information to patients about their health, particularly about important health related issues particular to the South of England.
+This section of the website provides information to patients about their health, particularly about important health related issues:

 Lyme disease, is an illness caused by the bacterium Borrelia burgdorferi, which lives in the gut of some ticks.
 The New Forest is one area of the country where infected ticks can be found, so care should be taken when walking or cycling in the New Forest, particularly during spring and summer time.
 Most ticks do not carry the bacteria, but infection could be passed on to people bitten by infected ticks.
 To be safe you should assume that any tick bite is potentially infectious.